Having a proper tenant screening process in place can help you pick the best tenants, but even then, the job of keeping them happy has just begun.

 As a landlord, you should make effort to keep your tenants satisfied because a satisfied tenant is a long-term tenant.
 This means you will be happy in return because you will have a satisfied tenant willing to stay and pay for a more extended period.

-Having a satisfied renter saves you money that would have been lost due to tenant turnover and ensures a more consistent income on your property investment.
+Retaining tenants saves you money that would have been lost due to tenant turnover and ensures a more consistent income on your property investment.

 Wondering how to do so?
 Here are a few tips offered by the property experts at Limestone Country Properties.

 Property owners must never allow their honesty to be called into question.
 Make sure of this by using a detailed and well-written lease agreement.
 Tenants assess the sincerity of landlords based on their willingness to put agreements in writing and sign them.

 If the tenant is aware that they have legal recourse, they will be less distrustful and cooperative.

 Most landlords will inform tenants about how they want their property to be handled.
 However, how you maintain the property before the tenant arrives sets the tone for managing it.

 For example, if you hand over a well-maintained unit, the tenant will follow that standard of maintenance.
 Similarly, handing over a property that has not been well maintained will set a shallow standard for the tenant to follow.

 Even if you own the property, tenants will want to call it home.
 After all, this is where they lay their heads every night.
 This means that they will want to personalize the space to their liking.
 Minor modifications to a unit, such as drilling holes to hang paintings or installing a new appliance, should be permitted.